 When healthy eating becomes disordered eating

-Orthorexia is a characterised by an obsessive preoccupation with eating healthy.
+Orthorexia is an obsessive preoccupation with eating healthy.

-Now, it doesn’t refer to the individual who enjoys a visit to the farmers market and making their own sauerkraut.
-Rather it refers to an individual who may partake in these same activities in a far more obsessive way; to the point that they are paranoid about food that is not ‘clean’ of pesticides, artificial flavours or colourings.
+Let me be clear, orthorexia doesn’t refer to the individual who enjoys a visit to the farmers market and making their own sauerkraut.
+Rather it refers to an individual who may partake in these same activities in a far more obsessive way, to the point that they are paranoid about food that is not ‘clean’ of pesticides, artificial flavours or colourings.

 People with orthorexia may disengage in social activities for fear of the food that may be served.
 They may feel anxious about shopping, preparing food and eating.
 They generally believe there is a ‘right’ and a ‘wrong’ way to eat, which is not surprising given that is the perception we are fed by the media and so-called health ‘gurus’.